§ 05 · Read

 Claude will call list_objects first, then get_current_state on each result, then compose an answer like:

 “I can see four objects on the network.
-The first is an Allen-Bradley PLC at 10.5.0.10 (vendor confirmed, role identified as PLC), currently active with risk score 0.
+The first is an Allen-Bradley PLC at 10.5.0.10 (role identified as PLC), currently active.
 The second is a Siemens HMI at…”

 Try other questions: